 - 1. Measure the diameter of the drum and compute its radius. - 2.
-Execute/repeat the following for each case of: (i) nothing, (ii) the ring, (iii) the disk on the cross. - 3.
+Execute/repeat the following for each case of: (i) cross, (ii) cross plus ring, (iii) cross plus disk (iv) ring plus disk. - 3.
 Determine (and record) the compensating mass, the mass needed to counterbalance the frictional forces.
-The compensating mass provides just enough force to keep the drum rotating at constant angular velocity and should be in the range from 0 to 20 grams. - 4.
+The compensating mass provides just enough force to keep the drum rotating at constant angular velocity and should be in the range from 0 to 30 grams. - 4.
 Determine an appropriate amount of driving mass for each case.
 Too much mass and the system will move too fast for good results.
 Too little will result in friction playing a large roll and ruining your results.
-Keep in mind that the driving mass should be recorded as the total amount of mass on the string minus the value you have determined as the compensating mass. - 5.
-Measure the distance the driving mass falls, h. - 6.
-Measure the time t for the driving mass to fall to the floor.
-Take and record five measurements, using the average in your calculations.
+Keep in mind that the driving mass should be recorded as the total amount of mass on the string minus the value you have determined as the compensating mass.

-- 7. Compute the moment of inertia using the dynamical equation presented above for each case. - 8.
+- 5. Measure the distance the driving mass falls, h.
+Do not let the mass reach the floor because then the string will get tangled.
+Instead have someone stop it at the distance you measure. - 6.
+Measure the time t for the driving mass to fall the distance h.
+Take and record five measurements, using the average in your calculations. - 7.
+Compute the moment of inertia using the dynamical equation presented above for each case. - 8.
 Compute the moments of inertia of just the ring using and just the disk